China's rate reform points to eventual banking shake-up

 And economists say the latest initiative could give some big, influential state-owned companies leverage to secure lower borrowing costs at the banks' expense.

-For smaller banks, which rely more on short-term interbank funding, the immediate concern is that their costs will rise even before the final leg of the rate liberalization kicks in.
+For smaller banks, which rely more on short-term interbank funding, the immediate concern is that their costs will rise even before the final leg of the rate liberalisation kicks in.

-Last month, the central bank engineered a cash crunch in the interbank market out of concerns that credit was being funneled into speculative real estate investments and poorly conceived local government investment projects.
+Last month, the central bank engineered a cash crunch in the interbank market out of concerns that credit was being funnelled into speculative real estate investments and poorly conceived local government investment projects.

 Though interbank rates have since retreated from peaks near 30 percent, dealers expect cash to stay tight in coming months.